ceumicrodata/handbook/onboarding/server.md

 The `.bashrc` is located in your home folder \(`home/USER`\).

 Then, you can access your sandbox by typing `sandbox` to the command line.

+You can create similar aliases for other frequently used locations similarly.

 ## Useful server tools